 A visit to the museum provides an overview of the Texas Republic period, beginning with a thirty-minute film entitled, Independence: A Lone Star Rises Following the video, visitors can browse through the museum's exhibits to learn about the social, political, and economic history of early Texas.
 Over 1,000 artifacts are on display throughout our two floors of exhibits.
 The Pioneer Playroom provides hands-on activities for children of all ages!
 Please allow at least 1 hour to see everything.
 Hand-held audio tour devices are also available at no charge.The museum is open daily 10:00 a.m. to 5:00 p.m.
 Closed Thanksgiving Day, Christmas Eve through New Year's Day.

 Visitors will have an opportunity to experience life in early Texas with a tour of Barrington Plantation, home of Anson Jones, last President of the Republic of Texas.
 Discover the sights, sounds and smells of life on a small cotton plantation in 1850.
 Learn about farm chores such as plowing, feeding the chickens, working in the garden, cooking on an open hearth or picking cotton.
 Life at Barrington changes with the seasons, so you will always find something new!
 Self-guided, approximately 1 hour allotted to see everything.
 The plantation is open daily 10:00 a.m. to 4:30 p.m.
-Beginning June 2019, the Plantation will be closed to the public on Mondays and Tuesdays.
+The Plantation is closed to the public on Mondays and Tuesdays.

 Please note: For visitor and staff safety, whenever inclement weather (thunder and lightning) is present, Barrington Plantation will close and remain closed for 30 minutes after the last episode of thunder or lightning.

 Independence Hall and Townsite